 The topic of this cycle's contest:

-The winning video will not only address the problems with the cash bail system, but also propose how to amend the system within the scope of overall criminal justice reform.
+The winning video will not only address the problems with the school-to-prison pipeline, but also propose how to eliminate the various aspects of it and reverse its effects throughout the community.

-The contest winner will receive a $250 prize.
+The contest winner will receive a $500 cash prize.

-Qualified applicants are between the ages of 15 and 25, preferably with a demonstrated history of community activism.
+Qualified applicants preferably have a demonstrated history of community activism.
 Applicants under the age of 18 must provide written permission from at least one parent or guardian.

 Videos must be no more than 3 minutes long.
 Your video may feature a variety of different styles, including but not limited to documentary, fiction, live action, or animation.
 Any profane or sexually explicit submissions will not be considered.